EliAndrewC/l7r/setting/l7r.md

 ### Hierarchies

-Most of the land in Rokugan is divided between the 7 Great Clans, though there are additional holdings administered directly by Imperial families and a handful of Minor Clans.
+Most of the land in Rokugan is divided between the 7 Great Clans, though there are additional holdings administered directly by Imperial Families and a handful of Minor Clans.

 Each of the Great Clans is divided into 3-5 Great Families, of which one is the ruling family.